Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | December 4, 2021

 Oklahoma State Stats and Trends

-- Oklahoma State's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Oklahoma State's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- The Cowboys have turned the ball over 15 times this season, five fewer than the Bears have forced (20).
+- This year, the Cowboys have 15 turnovers, five fewer than the Bears have takeaways (20).

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.